andrew-lundy/northwind-mysql/CustomQueryDescriptions.md

 ```

 ### Find the top salesperson for each region; 'top' meaning they have the most sales by total dollar amount.
+This query contains a subquery that uses two inner joins to combine data from three tables, `employees`, `orders`, and `order_details`.
+The subquery's `SELECT` statement retrieves data from the tables that represents the sales of each salesperson; the `GROUP BY` clause groups this data by the employee's ID and the region the sale took place in.

+There is a window function, `ROW_NUMBER()`, used to partition the data based on the region, and order it based on the subtotal of each salesperson's sales in the region in descending order.
+This ensures the top sales person in each region is ranked first in the partition.

+The outer query selects 4 total columns, concatenating two of them as `salesperson`.
+The other two columns contain the subtotal and region.
+Because of the window function `ROW_NUMBER()` in the subquery, the outer query has access to the `row_num` column and can filter the data to only display the top salesperson per region based on the rows that contain `1` in the column.

 OPTIMIZATION: If formatting the subtotal is not neccessary on the database layer, `formatted_subtotal` can be removed and the formatting can be done on the application side.
 In testing, this reduced the mean query duration from 0.0072 to 0.0052.
 ```
 SELECT CONCAT(first_name, ' ', last_name) AS salesperson, formatted_subtotal, ship_region AS region